swarmcity/boardwalk-ts/README.md

 Frank sees the two replies.
 Who will he choose?

 #### New epics in this episode:
-- [ ] As a provider, I can reply to a request so I can express my interest in entering into the deal. #4
+- [ ] As a provider I can reply to a request, so I can express my interest in entering into the deal. #4

-- [ ] As a user, I can see replies to a request. #5
+- [ ] As a user I can see replies to a request. #5